hillsy/hillsy.github.io/_drafts/2016-01-06-unifying-look-and-feel-diazo.md

 # Enter Diazo

 About this time I came across a presentation [^1] from the folks at Netsight [^2] who we'd worked with before.
-Charmingly titled "Lipstick on a Pig" it talked about how they'd used a tool called Diazo [^3] to change the user-facing presentation of a legacy .NET system.
+Charmingly titled *Lipstick on a Pig* it talked about how they'd used a tool called Diazo [^3] to change the user-facing presentation of a legacy .NET system.
 It was immediately obvious that this was something we could use.

 Diazo is some open source software that applies a static HTML theme to a website created using any technology.
 It takes a set of rules and an HTML template as input, and "compiles" those into an XSLT [^4] file for you.
 Deployed on an intermediary reverse-proxying web server (we used Apache) the XSLT file can be used to change the HTML markup of some or all your proxied services.